 Importing The Images

 Why and How to set-up a template with date as the name.
 Name your photos with a 6-digit number that at a glance tells the date the image was created.
 Also create the template to add things to the metadata like copyright and the 2-star rating system that I use to organize in the video.
-If you’re new to Lightroom and importing the images note that the trips and things important to you that you may to to be available together…..can be together even across multiple days or folders.
+If you’re new to Lightroom and importing the images note that the trips and subjects important to you can be together even across multiple days or folders.
 That is done in the Collections section of Lightroom.
 We’ll cover that in an upcoming article.

 and Down to "Rename Photos"

 The window will open to rename whatever photo is selected.
 Click to change the entry next to “File Naming” to Edit.The “Filename Template Editor” will appear.This is the place to create your custom filename.
 To start fresh be sure the large box near the top is empty.
 Delete if not.
 In “Sequences and Dates” click on date to find many options at arranging the date.
 Select the date with two Y’s (Year), two M’s (Month) and two D’s (Day).
 Look above the box to see how you’re shaping the name as the example confirms.
 180219.
 Place a hyphen after the date and then add the sequential number with 3 digits.
 When all looks the way you want, go back to the top to change “Custom” to “Save Current Settings as New Preset…”.
 Name it with your new numbering format, YYMMDD-001.
 Click done.
 Be sure not to change a selected image that may be highlighted while you’re creating this number format.
 Once created this can be selected as you import your images from the import panel.

 Portraiture Option: You can use the option at the bottom of the editor “Custom Text” as part of your numbering template.
 Then using this in the file naming section as you’re importing images from your camera an option will appear for entering your custom text as part of the name of each image being imported.
 It could be different each time you add images.
 Or, use the name of your subject or a coded indicator about your job.